theimowski/master-thesis/docs/section-industry.md

 Dominated areas
 ---------------

-Functional programming is getting more and more popular in the software industry.
+FP is getting more and more popular in the software industry.
 Not only the languages that were designed with functional approach in mind are being used, but also those languages that originate from a different paradigm branch incorporate functional techniques.
 Good examples of such languages are C# and Java, which initially supported only object-oriented and imperative style of programming, but new versions of these two introduce concepts well known to functional programmers, such as higher-order functions, lambda expressions or type polymorphism.

-While there are a lot of fields in software industry where functional programming is employed to only a specific sub-domain, like processing or analytics components, there are areas where functional paradigm **dominates** and leaves other behind.
+While there are a lot of fields in software industry where FP is employed to only a specific sub-domain, like processing or analytics components, there are areas where functional paradigm **dominates** and leaves other behind.
 This domination manifests with impact of institutions that achieved success with the paradigm on other players that have not yet tried different approach than imperative.
-Such areas, where functional seems to take the lead are described in this section, together with a rationale on why functional programming is more promising in specific case.
+Such areas, where functional seems to take the lead are described in this section, together with a rationale on why FP is more promising in specific case.
 As a disclaimer, it is important to note, that the domination does not necessarily mean more job openings in the market (as non-functional paradigms are in general still more popular), but rather that there is a visible trend of growing employments in these areas.

 ### Financial industry